node-migrator-bot/ami-generator/readme.md

 Usage - as library
 ----
-Once that is done, usage goes something like this:
+Library usage goes something like this:

 ```javascript
 var gen = require('amigen');